ceshine/ceshine-hugo/content/post/20190804-jigsaw-toxic/index.md

 * Mean BPSN AUC: 0.928757 (background-positive subgroup-negative)
 * Mean Subgroup AUC: 0.906707

-However, these scors only show that the model is much better than a model that take random guesses.
+However, these scores only show that the model is much better than a model that take random guesses.
 We need a human-level score baseline or the score from models trained using only overall AUC to have a proper comparison.

 ## Qualitative Research